 Saving time and making use of 2D sets, made easy

-The main purpose is to create a plane containing the layer(s), just like ‘import image as plane’ will do (by the way, you need that add-on that takes care of the imports).
-But instead of being floating somewhere, that plane is locked to a camera, facing it, and there is a very simple slider to set the distance from the camera to the plane.
+The main purpose is to create a plane containing the layer(s), just like ‘Import Images as Planes’ will do.
+But instead of being floating somewhere, that plane is parented to a camera, facing it, and there is a very simple slider to set the distance from the camera to the plane.
 This makes it easy to import multiple layers at once, setting up the distance of every overlay and underlay according to the 3D elements.

-As the plane is parented to the camera, it’s following its position and rotation.
+Since the plane is parented to the camera, it’s following its position and rotation.
 Using drivers we also had it locked to the field of view (FOV) or focal length.
-Allowing you to make changes without having to scale all the layers.
-Of course this is not suitable for animated cameras: we often had a camera just for the sets (like a camera you might have for a camera mapping) and then the shot or action camera.
+This allows you to make changes without having to scale each layer.
+Of course this is not suitable for animated cameras: we often add a camera just for the sets (like a camera you might have for a camera mapping) and then the shot, or action, camera.

 Using it

-Once loaded, the tool appears in the camera panel.
-You click ‘add planes’, select one or more image files, and then the tool imports the images by alphabetical order, parents them to the camera and then sets the drivers for the FOV.
+Once loaded, the tool appears in the Camera Panel panel in the object properties once you select a camera.
+You click “Import Camera Plane”, select one or more image files, and then the tool imports the images by alphabetical order, parents them to the camera and sets up the drivers for the FOV.

 You can now customize the position by just selecting the plane and using its two custom properties:

-Note that you will have to create set images with the same aspect ratio as the camera.
+Note that you should create set images with the same aspect ratio as the camera.
 So if you create a double width set for a pan, setup the camera ratio as the layer ratio (3840×1080 or in my example here a precise ratio of 4035×1080 is set in the render panel).

 As mentioned, the planes are parented to the camera, so you are free to set it up as you need.

-The passe-partout was made because we did not build the sets just fitting the camera view, but also added a safe area around.
+The scale property, which we called “passe-partout” at one point, was made because we did not build the sets barely fitting the camera view, but we added a safe area around.
 In case the layout had to change the framing and get some content out of the background, we just had to paint in the safe area instead of setting everything up again.
-You might not use that parameter and leave “1” in most cases.
+You might not use that parameter and leave “100” in most cases.

 Changing the FOV